-The labs have developed a cloud-based tool that streamlines the process of UHF RFID tag acquisition and visualization.
-Rather than install a host of software interfaces, database management tools and third party graphing software, application engineers can directly use this tool to visualize tag information using their webbrowser.
+- The labs have developed a cloud-based tool that streamlines the process of UHF RFID tag acquisition and visualization.
+Rather than install a host of software interfaces, database management tools and third party graphing software, application engineers can directly use this tool to visualize tag information using their web-browser. - The labs have also developed an Android app that presents a smart phone and tablet-based platform to visualize tag sensor data.

 Business entities interested in evaluating object identification technologies for engineering applications may not have access to large investment capital for complicated hardware-software systems integration.
-Cloud-based tools that simplify the data acquisition and visualization process for the end users would help increase the consumer base for RFID and other object identification technologies.
+Cloudbased tools that simplify the data acquisition and visualization process for the end users would help increase the consumer base for RFID and other object identification technologies.
+Given the pervasive deployment of tablets and smartphones in workplaces, it is also important to deploy such tools on mobile computing platforms.
 This would drive up sales volumes and encourage greater technology adoption.

-O O Backscatter Test So.16.218.229/ Javascript/backScatter.html c Reader JS charts JS Chart er er er computing tools Apple Cloud Facebook Twitter Wikipedia Yahool News Popular E-Books Enter Reference-Sensor Tag Pair Information Below: Add Row Delete Row il e20034126c03011942061702 Select the type of test: 160 140 120 100 Y 80 Time Series Test EPC: Start Time: yyyy-mm-dd hh.mm.s End Time: yyyy-mm-dd hh.mm.s A verage over: 60 40 20 -35 -30 -25 X -20
+e O O Backscatter Test 2 JS charts

+A > 22 S0.16.218.229/javascript/backScatter.html C Reader O JS Chart

+6년 [] III Computing tools Apple iCloud Facebook Twitter Wikipedia Yahool News Popular E-B ooks 160

+Enter Reference-Sensor Tag Pair Information Below: 140

+Add Row Delete Row 120

+0 1 e2003412dc03011942061702 100

+elect the type of test: Y 80

+1 60

+SSI Histograms Time Series 40

+Test EPC: 20

+Start Time: vyyy-mm-dd hh.mm.: d First observation ever Start Time: yyyy-mm-dd hh:mm:s -35 -30 -25 -20

+End Time: yyyy-mm-dd hh.mm.a 🧭 Most recent observation ever End Time: vvvv-mm-dd hh:mm: -30 -30 -20 -20 X

+Submit Average over:

 A sample web-service.
 An Impinj RFID reader sends tag data to a cloud database.
-An end user enters a tag of interest and receives information about the number of times the tag was seen at a particular location and the corresponding strength of the tag's signal.
+An end user enters a tag of interest and receives information about the number of times the tag was seen at a particular location and the corresponding strength of f the tag's signal.